Francisco Manuel Rui-Gómez, 5th Marquess of San Isidro: Early life

 Born Francisco Manuel María Wenceslao in A Coruña, into one of the most influential noble houses of León.
-His father, Francisco de Paula Rui-Gómez y de Prado, 4th Marquess of San Isidro, was posted there as field marshal of the Royal Spanish Armies at the time he was born.
+His father, Francisco de Paula Rui-Gómez y de la Quintana, 4th Marquess of San Isidro, was posted there as field marshal of the Royal Spanish Armies at the time he was born.
 His ancestor, Pablo Rui-Gómez Lasso de la Vega y Balmaseda, had been granted the title of Marquess of San Isidro in 1730 by the king Philip V, in recognition to his patronage of the Basílica of San Isidoro in León.